fsavina/hermes/README.md

 php artisan hermes:task stage cache:clear
 ```

-> **Note:** run the Task command without the task name to see a list of the available tasks.
+> **Note:** run the Task command without the remote or task name to see a list of the available options.

 <a name="tasks"></a>
 ## Built-in Tasks